 If $X$ is an IHS manifold, the second cohomology group $H^2(X,\Z)$ equipped with the Beauville-Bogomolov-Fujiki (BBF) form has a lattice structure which is even, non-degenerate with signature $(3,b_2-3)$.
-For $X$ of K3$^{[n]}$-type, $n \geq 2$, we have that $H^2(X,\Z)$ has rank 23 and it is isometric to
+For $X$ of K3$^{[n]}$-type (with $n \geq 2$), $H^2(X,\Z)$ has rank 23 and it is isometric to

 The N\'eron-Severi group of $X$ is defined as